KaotoIO/kaoto.io/content/docs/manual/04_datamapper/index.md

 ![3 dots menu](datamapper-if-3dots.png)
 ![Wrap with if](datamapper-if-if.png)

 2. Configure the `if` condition.
-You can drag the source field and drop it into the input field to build a condition, or alternatively type everything manually.
+You can drag the source field and drop it into the input field to start writing a condition, or alternatively type everything manually.
 ![Configure if condition](datamapper-if-condition.png)

 3. Configure the mapping by using drag and drop or by typing it manually.